wali-hu/Blockchain-Intern-Task/README.md

-# Blockchain Developer Intern Tasks - Muhammad Abdullah
+# Blockchain Developer Intern Tasks

 This repository contains all blockchain development tasks completed during my internship at ProgrammX.
 Each branch represents a different project focusing on various blockchain technologies including Solana, Ethereum, and cross-chain protocols.